otrv4/otrv4/architecture-decisions/007-query-messages.md

 In OTRv3, query messages are used to:

-  * **Start an OTR session**: if both participants are willing to use OTRv3, the query message causes both to start the AKE, and by its end both have the same D-H key and transition from `MSGSTATE_PLAINTEXT` to `MSGSTATE_ENCRYPTED`.
+  * **Start an OTR session**: if both participants are willing to use OTRv3, the query message causes both to start the AKE, and when it is finished, both participants have the same D-H key and transition from `MSGSTATE_PLAINTEXT` to `MSGSTATE_ENCRYPTED`.

-  * **Force a key rotation**: forward secrecy depends on advertising/acknowledging new D-H keys.
+  * **Force a key rotation**: forward secrecy depends on advertising/acknowledging of new D-H keys.
 The same key is reused until a message from the other peer is received (heartbeats are intended to address this issue).
 Because a new AKE behaves exactly like a normal key rotation, there is no loss of messages.